10 Nail Problems You Need to Know About

 Pitting is characterized by the multiple dents or pits along the nail.
 If you are not aware that you have one of these conditions, pitting on your nail may be a sign that you are at risk for a possibly serious health problem.

-Foods for Improvement: A total balanced diet rich in nutrients including healthy fats optimizes the nutrients available for nail health.
+Foods for Improvement: A totally balanced diet rich in nutrients including healthy fats optimizes the nutrients available for nail health.

 Good Nutrition For Beautiful Nails

-Supplementing with zinc, B complex, trace minerals, omega 3 fatty acids, vitamin A and D and antioxidants are all extremely helpful in supporting the production of health nails.
-One other supplement that helps to support the nail beds as well as the skin is collagen max, which has been shown to improve the regenerative capacity of the nails, skin and joints.
+Supplementing with zinc, B complex, trace minerals, omega 3 fatty acids, vitamins A and D and antioxidants are all extremely helpful in supporting the production of healthy nails.
+One other supplement that helps to support the nail beds as well as the skin is collagen max, which has been shown to improve the regenerative capacity of the nails, skin, and joints.

 What If I Bite My Nails?